SIDDHU123M/CodehubX/data/ai.md

 * [Discover AI](https://discoverai.co/) - Explore the latest AI tools and apps sorted by category.
 * [Zyro AI Tools](https://zyro.com/ai-tools) - Free AI-based tools for website building, writing, and more.
 * [AIToolsDB](https://aitoolsdb.com/) - A search engine for AI tools categorized for various use cases.
+* [AiToolHunt](https://www.aitoolhunt.com/) - Discover the best AI tools for your business needs.
+* [AI Tools Directory](https://aitoolsdirectory.com/) - A comprehensive directory of AI tools categorized by use case.
 ---

 ### Free AI Tools